How to Backdoor HyperNetwork in Personalized Federated Learning?: Introduction

 \section{Introduction}

-Recent and upcoming data privacy regulations \cite{europe2018reg} pose significant challenges for machine learning (ML) applications that collect sensitive user data at servers controlled by the owners of these applications.
+Recent data privacy regulations \cite{europe2018reg} pose significant challenges for machine learning (ML) applications that collect sensitive user data.
 Federated learning (FL) \cite{mcmahan2017communication} is a promising way to address these challenges by enabling clients to jointly train ML models via a coordinating server without sharing their data.
 Although offering better data privacy, FL typically suffers from the disparity of model performance caused by the non-independent and identically distributed (non-iid) data distribution across clients \cite{zhu2021federated}.
 One of the state-of-the-art approaches to address this problem in FL is using a single joint neural network, called HyperNetFL, to generate local models using personalized descriptors optimized for each client independently \cite{shamsian2021personalized}.
 This allows us to perform smart gradient and parameter sharing.

 Despite the superior performance, the unique training approach of HyperNetFL poses previously unknown risks to backdoor attacks typically carried out through poisoning in FL \cite{kairouz2019advances}.
 In backdoor attacks, an adversary manipulates the training process to cause model misclassification on a subset of chosen data samples \cite{bagdasaryan2020backdoor,bhagoji2019analyzing}.
 In FL, the adversary tries to construct malicious gradients or model updates that encode the backdoor.
 When aggregated with other clients’ updates, the aggregated model exhibits the backdoor.